📌Key Takeaways

 Remember that stress management is a skill that develops over time.
 Start with one or two techniques that appeal to you, practice them regularly, and gradually build a toolbox of strategies you can use in different situations.

 Most importantly, be patient with yourself.
 Stress is a normal part of life, and learning to manage it effectively is an ongoing process.
-The effort you invest in stress management will pay dividends in better health, improved mood, and greater quality of life.
+The effort you invest in stress management may pay dividends in better health, improved mood, and greater quality of life.

 Take Care of Yourself